 These simple monitor profiles will satisfy typical user expectations if monitor white is mapped to the XYZ values of the PCS white point and monitor black is mapped to the PCS black point.
 This means that monitor white maps to reference medium white and monitor black maps to reference medium black.
-When processed through a typical monitor profile transform, therefore, reference medium white will be displayed at monitor white and reference medium black will be displayed at monitor black.
+When processed through a typical monitor profile transform, therefore, reference medium white will be displayed at monitor white and reference medium black.
 This provides a practical mapping between the monitor and the reference medium while permitting the use of simple monitor transforms to satisfy common user expectations.

-Annex E (informative)
+Annex E